0

 • 1

 $\begingroup$ I'm having a hard time understanding what difference there may be between "overall linear length" and "actual wire length" since the wires in dipoles are straight lines.
-Maybe a picture would help? $\endgroup$ Feb 2, 2016 at 13:45
+Maybe a picture would help? $\endgroup$ Commented Feb 2, 2016 at 13:45

 • $\begingroup$ What I'm saying is, is it the length of the wire or is it the total distance (width) tip to tip of the dipole elements.
 In the center at the feed point, the wires are loose and gather up at an angle, so the linear length to the separator is, say, 12 inches, but the wire is actually about 18" long at that point. $\endgroup$